Saturday, March 15, 2025

 You’re not sure what the story is about yet:

-Maybe you’re not sure if this is a romance with sci fi elements or a sci fi adventure with romantic elements, and you don’t want other opinions getting in the way until you figure that out.
+Maybe you’re trying to decide if this is a romance with sci fi elements or a sci fi adventure with romantic elements, and you don’t want other opinions getting in the way until you figure that out.
 You’d rather see how a story unfolds, or who a character is before deciding how to develop the novel.

 You’re still working out the story concept: